KieranSweeden/gig-mate/TESTING.md

 <br>

 - If the user decides to have two instances of a track within a set, a bug can arise where editing one instance of the track will affect both instances.
-So deleting an instance or editing the key/artist will result in both being affected by the change.
+So deleting an instance or editing the key/artist of one, will result in both being affected by the change.

 </details>